The sound came first.

 The blade caught what little light came through the floor-to-ceiling windows, which were frosted over so thickly that the outside world had become a white blur.

+Jae-min's face was calm.
 He pulled the gag from Aldrich's mouth.

 Aldrich coughed, worked his jaw, and spat on the marble floor.

-"You have no idea what you've done."
+"You have no idea what you've done," Aldrich said, amused,

-"I'm not here to rob you," Jae-min said.
+"I'm not here to rob you," Jae-min said,

 Aldrich blinked.

-"I'm here to take everything."
+"I'm here to take everything," Jae-min said, jaw tight,

 He let that hang in the cold air for a moment.

-"And I want it."
+"And I want it," Jae-min said, expressionless,

-It was a short, ugly sound — the laugh of a man who has just been told a joke that he finds more insulting than funny.
+Aldrich stared at him.
+Then he laughed.
+A short, ugly sound — the laugh of a man who has just been told a joke that he finds more insulting than funny.

 Something shifted behind Aldrich's eyes.

-Jae-min saw it clearly — the exact moment when survival calculation overrode pride.
+Jae-min saw it — the exact moment when survival calculation overrode pride.
 Aldrich was a survivor.
 He had built an empire in a country where empires were built on connections and cruelty and the willingness to step on throats.
 He had survived the Freeze by turning his mansion into a fortress while everyone outside was dying.

 He was not a man who would choose death out of spite.
+But he was a man who would choose revenge.

-Jae-min could see it happening in real time — the gears turning behind those cold, calculating eyes.
+Jae-min could see it — the gears turning behind those cold, calculating eyes.
 Aldrich was not thinking about whether to cooperate.
 He was thinking about how to cooperate now and kill Jae-min later.
-He was thinking about the contacts he still had.
-The resources.
-The men who would come looking for him.

-"You're thinking about killing me after this is done," Jae-min said.
+"You're thinking about killing me after this is done," Jae-min said,

 It was not a question.

 Aldrich's expression did not change.
 He was good at that — keeping his face still when someone read his mind.
-It was a skill that had served him well in boardrooms and back alleys alike.

 He held the tablet at an angle so Aldrich could see the screen.